|Number of Previous Miscarriages:|

 Click here to get a paramterized URL based on due date, so the weeks and days paramaters will update automatically when you refresh the page each day.
 Or click here to get a paramterized URL based on your current progress which will keep the weeks and days parameters the same every time you visit the page.

 About the model Miscarriage is generally recognized as pregnancy loss before 20 weeks gestation.
+That is the definition we are using as well.
 This page calculates the cumulative probability of pregnancy loss from a given point in pregnancy through 20 weeks gestation.
-Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in still birth.
+Beyond 20 weeks gestation pregnancy most often ends in a live birth, and rarely in stillbirth.
 Thus, we refer to the probability of not miscarring as the probability of birth.
+Why not include stillbirth data?
+There's a reason the medical community treats stillbirth differently than miscarriage.
+They're two different types of loss with different sets of causes and risk factors.
+Most importantly (for modelling purposes) the per-week risk of stillbirth actually increases later in pregnancy, around the time of birth.
+In order to model cumulative risk of all types of pregnancy loss, including stillbirth, effectively, we'd need to estimate pregnancy length, which we can do but would introduce additional uncertanty and decrease accuracy.

 The underlying model for this site is derived using meta analysis of the following peer reviewed papers on miscarriage.
 The model can be be used without additional input, or can be adjusted with any combination of maternal age, height/weight (BMI), number of previous miscarriages and number of previous births inputs.
 Each variable is modeled separately, assumed to be independent and assumed to affect the probability of miscarriage uniformly over time.
 These assumptions are likely overly strong, as there are likely counfounding variables, but is the most reasonable approximation in the absense of additional data.